Higher Solovay Models: Examples of Nice Weak Sigma-Systems

 In the previous section, we recalled the notion of $(\kappa,\lambda)$-nice weak $\Sigma$-systems, introduced in \cite{DPT} in order to construct models of \textsf{ZF} satisfying certain regularity properties for subsets of $\kappa$.
-The aim of this section is to present the two main examples of $(\kappa,\lambda)$-nice weak $\Sigma$-systems given in \cite{DPT}, and to show that they are also \emph{continuous}, in the sense of Definition \ref{cont}.
+The aim of this section is to present the two main examples of $(\kappa,\lambda)$-nice weak $\Sigma$-systems.

 Our first example is the \emph{Merimovich supercompact extender-based Příkrý forcing}, introduced by Carmi Merimovich in \cite{Meri}.
-We show it has the structure of a continuous $(\kappa,\lambda)$-nice weak $\Sigma$-system.
+We show it has the structure of a $(\kappa,\lambda)$-nice weak $\Sigma$-system.

 \begin{definition} Let $\lambda$ be an inaccessible cardinal and $\kappa<\lambda$ a $(<\lambda)$-supercompact cardinal.
 This means we assume the existence of an elementary embedding $j:V\to M$ such that $\crit(j)=\kappa$, $j(\kappa)=\lambda$, and $M^{<\lambda}\subseteq M$.
 Let us now consider the downwards directed posetal category $\mathsf D$ where the objects are the elements in the set and we have an arrow $d\to e$ if and only if $d\supseteq e$.
 This posetal category is downwards directed because for all $d$ and $e$ in $\mathcal D$, it holds that $d\cup e\in \mathcal D$ and also $d\cup e\to d$, $d\cup e\to e$.